tojangeng262/connect4games/README.md

 It look like that the Win rate of player one (which in this case the player that move first) increace higher toward the centre of the board.
 D tile have the best percentage of WR that hold by player one (55,06%).
-So, the answer that we first learn is as player one, we should always play D tiles
+So, the first thing we learn is as player one, we should always play D tiles